dotalign/dotalign.github.io/deployment/deployment.md

 ## Deployment
 To deploy DotAlign Cloud to your Azure tenant, you can run the following command in a PowerShell console:

+> ` .\DeployDotAlign.ps1`

+### Deploying to an ASE
+To deploy to an ASE (App Service Environment), you must have set up an app service plan before hand which points to the ASE as its location.

+The you can execute the following command to get going:

 > ` .\DeployDotAlign.ps1 -appServicePlanName:<AppServicePlanToUse>`

 A few points to note:

 1. The app service plan name specified should be a Windows based app service plan
 1. The deployment should be done in the same region as the plan.
 So if the app service plan was created in the `East US` region, the deployment must also be done in the `East US` region.

-### Deploying to an ASE
-Deploying to an ASE is also possible, but please note the following important points.

 The scripts attempts to deploy to the Kudu/SCM url, which is essentially the "management" url of the function and web apps.
 This url usually takes the form: